 Under contract with Oxford University Press

 SOCIAL DEVELOPMENT, INSECURITY, AND RESILIENCE IN THE CITY OF GOD

-In 2017, Anjuli partnered with two City of God natives to design, administer, analyze and publish a survey (n=989) project in the City of God based on the principles of Participatory Action Research.
+In 2017, I partnered with dozens of Cidade de Deus residents to design, administer, analyze and publish a survey (n=989) project in the City of God based on the principles of Participatory Action Research.
 The survey contains 85 questions related to social development, resilience, and insecurity.
 The project took place over four phases:

 First, we held five focus groups and an online discussion with approximately 100 residents to identify the issues most relevant to their access to the services and institutions needed for their well-being and upward mobility.
 A questionnaire of 83 close-ended questions was developed and revised by another thirty residents.

 Next, we hired and trained fifteen local residents from across the neighborhood to administer the survey.
 Our sample was collected on every street in the neighborhood and was representative of the gender, age, and geographic breakdown of the area.